grapefinance/grape-swap-contracts/README.md

 ```

 ### Local Development Build
-1. In a separate termianl
+1. In a separate terminal
 ```bash
 ganache-cli
 ```